goto-eof/evropa-port-scanner/README.md

-Evropa Port Scanner is a IP port scanner application.
+Evropa Port Scanner is a port scanner application.

 # Help
 ```